RoshanNMD/Hotel-EvaLanka-Website/README.md

 # Web Design using HTML, CSS & JS, Bootstrap 4 and others!

 **Hi!
-My is Kshan and I'm the designer of these web pages**.
+My is dhanud and I'm the designer of these web pages**.
 So as you can see, these web pages are created for a hotel reservation web application called "Hotel Eva Lanka" situated in Sri Lanka.
 The speciality of this redesigned web design is, this new web design is built according to the **User experience** with increasing customer satisfaction.
 We have used **HTML, CSS, JS, Bootstrap and other css libraries** to **improve** this web design.
 We built this web design for a university project.
 The main area focused on here is to increase the user experience and customer satisfaction.

 # Files contain